 i’d heard of the saree of course, but hadn’t realised how prized it was till i met this friend of mine in jamshedpur. it must have been 1986 or ’87. she was from mangalore but had grown up in gujarat. she showed me a beautiful subtle pink and many hued saree and said it was a patan patola, her mother had given it to her during her wedding. i wanted to reach out and touch the smooth fluid surface.

-i’d never heard of that. she said, gujarati girls always got one of those when they got married. the saree stayed in my mind. it was when i fell for the patola in bombay that i started reading about the fabric and its history. patan is a place in gujarat. the story of the patola is rich with references to kings and conquest and trade. patola was considered not just unique and beautiful, but also almost sacred.
+i’d never heard of that. she said, gujarati girls always got one of those when they got married. the saree stayed in my mind. it was when i fell for the patola in mumbai that i started reading about the fabric and its history. patan is a place in gujarat. the story of the patola is rich with references to kings and conquest and trade. patola was considered not just unique and beautiful, but also almost sacred.

-patola is a double ikat. there are only three places in the world, i believe, where double ikats are woven. in a village in bali, parts of japan, and in patan. a few years after writing this, i discovered, double ikats are woven, though not abundantly, in odisha, telengana, and andhra pradesh as well. originally, i think, the word patola meant double ikat. later came the less challenging, and also easier to afford, single ikat. rajkot in gujarat is known for its single ikat patolas.
+patola is a double ikat, i read. there are only three places in the world, i believe, where double ikats are woven. in a village in bali, parts of japan, and in patan. a few years after writing this, i discovered, double ikats are woven, though not abundantly, in odisha, telengana, and andhra pradesh as well. originally, i think, the word patola meant double ikat. later came the less challenging, and also easier to afford, single ikat. rajkot in gujarat is known for its single ikat patolas.

-in a single ikat, either the weft or the warp threads are dyed. the weft thread ikat is usually more complex and prettier than the warp thread one. single ikat is difficult enough, but in this patola, both warp and weft yarns are tied and coloured. the extent of imagination, skill, and dedication required to conceptualize and weave a patan patola has me getting lost in thought each time. to get back to the patola story…
+in a single ikat, either the weft or the warp threads are dyed. the weft thread ikat is usually more complex and prettier than the warp thread one. single ikat is difficult enough, but in the patan patola, both warp and weft yarns are tied and coloured. the extent of imagination, skill, and dedication required to conceptualize and weave a patan patola has me getting lost in thought each time. to get back to the patola story…

-patan was once the capital of gujarat, from where three rajput clans ruled. the chavadas, the solankis, and the vaghelas. it was during the solanki era that the patola weavers came to gujarat. story goes, king kumarpal, who reigned from from 1145 to 1173, was very particular as to what he wore to attend daily prayers. he had converted to jainism and had great reverence for the traditions and rituals of his faith. the fine silk woven in jalna in the south of india would be imported for him and some accounts say he wore only new patolas when he visited the temple every day (now why can’t i be politically correct and frown severely at this excess, why is my errant heart saying, i understand, i completely understand). a priest one day stopped him from entering the temple, claiming the attire he wore was impure. the king was furious, investigations were made, and it was revealed that the king of jalna had played foul.
+patan was once the capital of gujarat, from where three rajput clans ruled. the chavadas, the solankis, and the vaghelas. it was during the solanki era that the patola weavers came to gujarat. story goes, king kumarpal, who reigned from 1145 to 1173, was very particular as to what he wore to attend daily prayers. he had converted to jainism and had great reverence for the traditions and rituals of his faith. the fine silk woven in jalna in the south of india would be imported for him and some accounts say he wore only new patolas when he visited the temple every day (now why can’t i be politically correct and frown severely at this excess, why is my errant heart saying, i understand, i completely understand). a priest one day stopped him from entering the temple, claiming the attire he wore was impure. the king was furious, investigations were made, and it was revealed that the king of jalna had played foul.

 seasons and kingdoms came and went, the patola held its place and then inevitably, things changed. the outbreak of the second world war disrupted trade, post that the indonesian market was gone. the clientele just didn’t have that kind of money any more, or maybe their tastes changed; in the newly independent and riven by partition india, there couldn’t have been many who could pick up a patola at will. the patola weavers had to find a way to survive… and so started the single ikat patola.